-Click Here to download the below content in PDF format.
+Click Here to download the full referenced content below in PDF format.

-Despite being available for over 45 years, long-acting injectable (LAI) antipsychotics remain an underutilized treatment option for people with serious and persistent mental illness.
+Despite being available for over 45 years, long-acting injectable antipsychotics (LAIs) remain an underutilized treatment option for people with serious and persistent mental illness.
+These injectable medications can help patients better manage their condition and improve long-term outcomes by preventing relapses and improving medication adherence.

-LAI antipsychotics are used primarily for individuals who struggle with adherence to antipsychotic medication, these medications have been demonstrated through research to help:
+LAIs are used primarily for individuals who struggle with adherence to antipsychotic medications.
+LAIs have been demonstrated through research to help:

 - Improve adherence